+Notwithstanding the foregoing, in the event of any disputes in connection with the assumption of any executory contract, unexpired lease, ASR or Interconnection Agreement, New Global Crossing shall prosecute such objections and control any litigation related thereto.
 Bringing Avoidance Actions.
 The Plan of Reorganization preserves certain avoidance actions that the Debtors may possess, such as the ability to recover funds from parties that received preferential transfers under section 547 of the Bankruptcy Code or fraudulent transfers.
 Although the Purchase Agreement limits the ability of the Estate Representative to bring these actions against certain current vendors of New Global Crossing, bringing avoidance actions is an important function of the Estate Representative.
-The Estate Representative may also bring these avoidance actions in the context of a defense or counterclaim to claims asserted by creditors in the chapter 11 cases.
+The Estate Representative (or a subcommittee thereof) may also bring these avoidance actions in the context of a defense or counterclaim to claims asserted by creditors in the chapter 11 cases.